rdhr/CALiPPSO.jl/docs/src/installation.md

 ## Dependencies

 All the dependencies should be downloaded and installed once you add CALiPPSO.
 However, as mentioned above, its default solver is GNU Linear Programming Kit (a.k.a.
 [GLPK](https://www.gnu.org/software/glpk/)).
 This solver has been amply tested in the community, but is not really performant compared to more modern options, at least for the linear optimization problems involved in CALiPPSO.
-Thus, we suggest to use a different solver if you are going to use CALiPSSO for systems of, say, ``N >2000`` particles.
+Thus, we suggest to use a different solver if you are going to use CALiPPSO for systems of, say, ``N >2000`` particles.

 We have mostly tested our algorithm with the [Gurobi optimizer](https://www.gurobi.com/), naturally using it through its Julia package: [Gurobi.jl](https://github.com/jump-dev/Gurobi.jl).